 The dish is usually served with a veggie side dish or plain rice.
 The dish is perfect for heating your palate or helping you recover from a cold.

-This is how you enjoy an authentic Rasam in Tamil.
+This is how you make an authentic Tamil Nadu-style Rasam.

 Sadam is a special way to cook rice in Tamil.
 They add curry leaves to embellish and perfume their ordinary rice with a beautiful aroma.
 The dish is so simple and easy that you can make it in around 10 minutes.

 If you have leftover rice, the dish is a perfect choice for you.
 You just need to warm the rice, and it is ready to use.
-Basmati rice, hand point rice, Sona Masoori rice, or brown rice are some typical choices that you can use to make the dish.
+Basmati rice, hand point rice, Sona Masoori rice, or brown rice are several typical choices you can use to make the dish.

 Sambar Sadam is a popular version of this rice with the savory Sambar stew.
 Both these dishes will treat you with the most exquisite flavor.

 Don’t miss this tasty dish from Tamil Nadu’s cooking style.
-Madras Kozhi Kozhambu is a Tamil-style chicken curry with a thick or semi-gravy texture.
+Kozhi Kari Kuzhambu is a Madras chicken curry with a thick or semi-gravy texture.
 The dish, of course, has a signature spicy flavor that most citizens in the region adore.

 You will find a refreshing and slightly rich flavor from coconut in certain regions too.
 The dish is often a breakfast choice in this country, but you can enjoy the dish at any time of the day.